-Resin and thick branches will eventually blunt the cutting blades on your hedge trimmer over time.
-However, keeping them sharp is a simple process, and will etend the longevity of your blades, leaving you with a clean cut every time.
+Keeping your hedge trimmer blades sharp is a simple process, and will extend the longevity of your blades, leaving you with a clean cut every time.

-Do you feel your hedge trimmer isn’t leaving you with a nice, clean cut anymore?
-This is not uncommon.
+When it’s time to sharpen your hedge trimmers, you’ll know!
+While using them, you’ll notice that they aren’t tackling the hedges with the same precise, clean cut to which you’ve become accustomed.
 Frequent use blunts the cutting blades, so they need sharpening regularly.
 If your petrol, battery or electric hedge trimmer leaves behind an uneven and frayed edge as it cuts, this indicates that it’s due for a sharpen.

 Ideally, sharpening should be done before the blades show visible signs of wear – remember that the lifespan of your hedge trimmer is heavily dependent on regular maintenance.
 As such, we recommend sharpening after every 50 hours of use or so, to ensure consistent cutting performance and to enable you to enjoy your hedge trimmer for as long as possible.